Annual event in northwest Illinois canceled due to COVID-19

-An annual event in Stockton, Ill. known for its activities, food and live music has been canceled.
+STOCKTON, Ill. — An annual event in Stockton known for its activities, food and live music has been canceled.

 “In light of recent health precautions and restrictions the Chamber of Commerce feels as though it is in the best interest and safety of our community that our Annual Fall into Stockton event be canceled for 2020,” officials wrote.